dat3Cph/material/flow2/javaDD/Java8DeepDive2.md

 }
 ```

-in this example, `t` is the type parameter. it can be any valid java identifier, but by convention, single uppercase letters like `t` are often used. you can use this type parameter within the class just like any other type.
+In this example, `t` is the type parameter. it can be any valid java identifier, but by convention, single uppercase letters like `t` are often used. you can use this type parameter within the class just like any other type.

-**using a generic class:**
+**Using a generic class:**

 when you create an instance of a generic class, you provide the actual type argument that the type parameter will take. this binding of the type parameter to an actual type is called "parameterizing" the class. here's how you use a generic class: